1926 – 2011

 Mr. Smith was legendary for his stories and jokes.
 His ability to quote poetry and prose and to tell anecdotes and aphorisms held gatherings large and small enthralled for hours at a time.
 In addition, he was undefeated in identifying pop songs from the 1930s.
 His first book (on Judo in 1958) contained a chapter on humor, the first instance of a martial arts book ever doing so.
 Under the pen name of John F. Gilbey, he wrote “Secret Fighting Arts of the World,” a fictitious send-up of the many completely outrageous martial arts stories he had collected.
 This produced much hilarity as some gullible readers swallowed the ridiculous tales whole and some even quoted Gilbey in subsequent publications.
 Gilbey went on to write two additional books, a fable and a newspaper article on, yes, knock-knock jokes.
 Mr. Smith once put an ad in the Washington Post offering “beginning levitation.”
 Alas, there were no takers and the class never got off the ground.
 In addition, there are a few other practical jokes that must remain classified these many decades later, especially those that made the national papers.

-In short, Mr. Smith filled his life with joy and scholarship
+In short, Mr. Smith filled his life with joy and whole hearted scholarship

-and he taught that everything is better when it is leavened with love.
+and he taught by example that everything is better when it is leavened with love.

 by Warren D. Conner, copyright © 2016; all rights reserved, thanks.